naturalis/nba-docs/content/download-services/index.md

 JSON format, download services return zip files containing the data.
 The zip files are formatted according to the [Darwin Core archive standard for the exchange of biodiversity data](http://tools.gbif.org/dwca-assistant/gbif\_dwc-a\_asst\_en\_v1.1.pdf) (also see below).
-While static download services offer pre-compiled datasets, dynamic download services produce Darwin Core archives for the results of any query for taxon or specimen documents.
+While static download services offer pre-compiled datasets, dynamic download services produce Darwin Core archives for the results of any query for taxon or specimen data types.

 ## Static download service
 The path for static downloads is `/{specimen|taxon}/dwca/getDataSet/{name}` with the name of a specific dataset.
-The names of predefined datasets can be retrieved with the endpoint `getDataSetNames`, for example for specimen documents:
+The names of predefined datasets can be retrieved with the endpoint `getDataSetNames`, for example for specimen data:

 http://145.136.240.125:31932/v2/specimen/dwca/getDataSetNames